-After you answer the “why private cloud?” question, it’s time to get your cloud migration planning in order.
+After you answer the “why private cloud?” question, it’s time to look at how you get there.

 The root of this frustration, and ultimately project failure, is simplicity.
 When looking at any migration, the first and most important question to ask is: